codepath/android_guides/Using-the-App-Toolbar.md

 ## Reacting to Scroll

-We can configure the `ToolBar` to react and change as the page scrolls:
+We can configure the `Toolbar` to react and change as the page scrolls:

 ![](http://imgur.com/sGltNwr.png)